General meaning

 ⌄

-This archetype embodies the moment when staying attached becomes more dangerous than leaving.
+This archetype embodies the moment when remaining attached becomes more dangerous than leaving.
 The Scythe severs the bond, the Anchor falls, and the ship can finally set sail.
-The Bouquet reminds that this maneuver, seemingly risky, offers a breath of fresh air and a new perspective.
+The Bouquet reminds us that this maneuver, seemingly risky, offers a breath of fresh air and a new perspective.
 The Ring whispers that one does not deny the past, but chooses not to be chained to it any longer.

 Shadow work